X

 • Advanced analytics.
 This capability includes various AI technologies and analysis techniques, providing a holistic view of the customer journey and predictive insights into a customer's future choices.

 • Channel reports.
-Reporting software collects raw data across channels to create key performance indicators (KPIs), such as first contact resolution and customer effort scores Managers can monitor KPIs to ensure quality assurance across channels.
+Reporting software collects raw data across channels to create key performance indicators (KPIs), such as first contact resolution and customer effort scores.
+Managers can monitor KPIs to ensure quality assurance across channels.

-Generative AI will further enhance automated customer support through chatbots and virtual assistants, personalize customer interactions with tailored responses and natural language processing, improve support for agents with real-time assistance and simulation training, sharpen customer sentiment analysis and predictive analytics, and expedite content generation for FAQs and knowledge bases.
+Gartner forecasts that agentic AI will autonomously resolve the majority of common customer service issues over time, reducing operational costs and reshaping agent roles.
+Against that backdrop, GenAI is expected to enhance automated customer support through chatbots and virtual assistants, personalize interactions with tailored responses, improve agent effectiveness with real-time assistance and simulation training, and accelerate content creation for FAQs and knowledge bases.

 Ron Karjian is an industry editor and writer at TechTarget covering business analytics, artificial intelligence, data management, security and enterprise applications.